SamHardiment/Login-Logout-Website/readme.md

 There is a description for what each dependency is for below but the DevDepenencies are only required for development purposes.

+Cors: Cross-origin resource sharing (CORS) allows AJAX requests to skip the Same-origin policy and access resources from remote hosts.
+We use it as a middlware and enable cors by using the line `app.use(cors());`.

+If you make a request to your app, you will notice a header being returned:

+- `Access-Control-Allow-Origin: *`

+The Access-Control-Allow-Origin header determines which origins are allowed to access server resources over CORS (the \* wildcard allows access from any origin).

 ##### DevDependencies

 - nodemon